tacookson/data/fictional-character-personalities/README.md

 # Fictional Character Personalities

 This data contains crowd-sourced personality traits of 800 fictional characters from numerous fictional works.
-Each character is scored on each of 264 adjective-pair spectrums, such as "trusting / suspicious" or "luddite / technophile".
+Each character is scored on 264 adjective-pair spectrums, such as "trusting / suspicious" or "luddite / technophile".

-For example, let's look at two of my favourite fictional characters: **Michael Scott** from *The Office* and **Worf** from *Star Trek*.
-Let's look at the "playful / serious" spectrum.
+To illustrate, let's look at two of my favourite fictional characters: Michael Scott from *The Office* and Worf from *Star Trek*.
+We'll look at where they are on the "playful / serious" spectrum.

-- **Michael Scott** has a mean score of 8.3 (out of 100) on this spectrum (low score = very playful)
+- **Michael Scott** has a mean score of 8.3 (out of 100), a **low score** indicating he is **very playful**.
+(After all, he is a friend first, boss second, and entertainer third!)
-- **Worf** has a mean score of 93.2 (out of 100) on this spectrum (high score = very serious)
+- **Worf** has a mean score of 93.2 (out of 100), a **high score** indicating he is **very serious**.
+(Worf himself states that he "is not a merry man".)

 #### Data Source

 The data comes from the [Open-Source Psychometrics Project](https://openpsychometrics.org/)'s online ["Which Character" personality quiz](https://openpsychometrics.org/tests/characters/).
-According to the project's website, the goal is to:
+According to the quiz website:

-> [provide] a collection of interactive personality tests with detailed results that can be taken for personal entertainment or to learn more about personality assessment.
-These tests range from very serious and widely used scientific instruments popular psychology to self produced quizzes.
-A special focus is given to the strengths, weaknesses and validity of the various systems.
+> This test is provided for educational and entertainment use only.
+It should not be used as psychological advice of any kind and comes without any guarantee of accuracy or fitness for any particular purpose.

+In other words, don't take it too seriously. :tada: ​It's just a bit of fun! :tada: